yangyuxue1994/SQL_Project3/README.md

 3. (10 points)
-Find all origin cities that only serve *non-canceled* flights shorter than 3 hours.
+Find origin cities that only serve flights shorter than 3 hours.

     Name the output column `city` and sort them alphabetically.
 List each city only once in the result.